 Curried Lentil Soup

 I have been eyeing a new soup recipe for a while now and this Saturday night, I finally got around to trying it out.
 Unfortunately, I can’t take much of the credit for the fabulousness of this dish (it was originally from Bon Appetit), but I did add a couple of small changes to make it my own.
-I have a subscription to Bon Appetit, but their website is chock full of them!
-This soup hit all the right spots:

-I am officially adding this to my recipe stash and will be making it in the future many times!
 Sometimes curries can be overwhelming and include a ton of ingredients or spices that most people don’t already have in their kitchen.
 Though I love them, I have to admit that I don’t make as many as I would like because they do require so much planning ahead.
 How is this soup any different?
 It only contains one spice.
 No, that’s not a typo!
 And trust me, you would never guess based on tasting the dish.

 The rest of the ingredients are simple, easily available, and I’m guessing most people already have them right at home in their pantry.
 It comes together in about 45 minutes and makes excellent leftovers for a hearty lunch or simple dinner.

-- 3 tablespoons extra virgin olive oil, divided
+- 3 tablespoons (45 mL) extra virgin olive oil divided

-- 2 medium carrots, chopped
+- 2 medium carrots chopped

-- 1 medium onion, chopped
+- 1 medium onion chopped

-- 3 large garlic cloves, minced, divided
+- 3 large garlic cloves minced, divided

-- 1 cup French, green lentils
+- 1 cup French (Puy) green lentils green lentils

-- 1 15 oz can chickpeas, drained and rinsed
+- 1 (15-ounce) can chickpeas drained and rinsed

-- 1 tablespoon freshly squeezed lemon juice
+- 1 tablespoon (15 mL) fresh lemon juice

-- 2 tablespoons unsalted butter
+- 2 tablespoons (30 g) unsalted butter

 - kosher salt